 See the Meisho Maru Shipwreck

 The region has numerous shipwrecks of the early explorers attempting to conquer the wild seas off the southern tip of Africa, dot the coastline.

 The last shipwreck news to date is that of the Meisho Maru that shipwrecked on November 16th, 1982.
-The wreckage still lingers in the shallow waters of the L’Agulhas coast and is located a few minutes’ drives away from the most southern point.
+The wreckage still lingers in the shallow waters of the L’Agulhas coast and is located a few minutes’ drive away from the most southern point.
 You can actually walk up to it during low tides.

 Climb the Cape Agulhas Lighthouse

-Built-in 1848, this is the second oldest working lighthouse in South Africa after Green Point Lighthouse in Cape Town.
+Built in 1848, this is the second oldest working lighthouse in South Africa after Green Point Lighthouse in Cape Town.
 One of the best things to do in Arniston and surrounding areas is to climb the Cape Agulhas Lighthouse for sensational views of the Indian Ocean.

 The lighthouse was based on the design of the ancient lighthouse of Pharos, one of the Seven Ancient Wonders of the world, and it was built from limestone.